Skip to main content

 • idsPartial<{ root: string; label: string; indicator: string; item(value: string): string; itemLabel(value: string): string; itemControl(value: string): string; itemHiddenInput(value: string): string; }>The ids of the elements in the radio.
 Useful for composition.

-• valuestringThe value of the checked radio
+• valuestringThe controlled value of the radio group

 • namestringThe name of the input fields in the radio (Useful for form submission).